 As they say, one man’s plight is another joy.
-Recently Moody downgraded France to Aa1, on concerns that the public deficit of 90% of GDP might slow growth considerably.
-My first reaction was – “What growth?”.
-In France, this is a long term discussion, yet there is no end in sight – neither is there a program for sustained growth in this country.
+Recently Moody downgraded France to Aa1, on concerns that the public deficit of 90% of GDP… Read More »Eurozone Crisis Update – France’s Suffering is Good for Shares

 Good news hit the markets as fast as bad news and this is what happened with the recent announcement that Greece managed to secure another EUR 5 billion loan these days via a public auction.
 Not great, but critical news were these.
 Without the new bonds issue, Greece would have defaulted the next week’s repayments.

 Unfortunately, the story is far from over.
 The Eurozone decision makers have failed to reach an agreement on how to tackle Greece’s huge debt.
 Some minister’s proposal to cap the public debt at 120% of the country’s GDP was strongly opposed by other countries (mostly the Nordics), especially because this would mean a haircut on the loans.
 Borrowers never want to lose money.
 Read More »Eurozone Crisis – Greece Relieved with a 5 Billion Loan

 For our Eurozone criris blog published periodically on Doitinvest, we have chosen today the topic of the double dip recession.
 What is double dip recession?… Read More »Eurozone Crisis – Today, Recession is Looming Across the Corner

 We are starting today an investing blog analyzing the recent European crisis – namely the sovereign debt crisis of the PIGS, as well as their… Read More »European Crisis – UK and Germany Spared by Standard and Poors